 It’s like an amalgamation of the modern world, science and indigenous culture, and belief.
 As a whole, it comes out to be a complete package.
 It’s an animated series, and this seems much more than just a creative drive.
 It is animated, complements the complex narrative that unfolds, thus making it easier and much more entertaining to understand.

 The direction is brilliant, it weaves the story in an animated representation with an accurate perspective.
 The idea of time travel is anyway very utopian and hard to understand, the presentation, thus, has to be so clean and smooth that it doesn’t end up becoming an incoherent mess.

 It’s because of a wonderful direction only that they’ve been able to balance on this thin line of coherence.
 Alma is seen moving back and forth in time, especially in the beginning when she recently learns about this ability of hers.
-That’s when things could get a little messy, but a good direction, saved it from hampering the impact.
+That’s when things could get a little messy, but a good direction saved it from hampering the impact.

 Bob Odenkirk’s character of Jacob (Alma’s father) has also been played brilliantly well.
 One can understand the lifelike animation especially through Bob’s smirk, something that compliments his acting, always.
 Siddharth Dhananjay, Constance Marie, Angelique Cabral, etc. have done great work as well.

-The series deserve a critical acclamation, it’s a complete package.
+The series deserves a critical acclamation, it’s a complete package.
 It’s entertaining and intelligent, it will certainly make you think.
-Especially with the brilliance of animated aspect, direction, screenplay, performance and writing, you cannot miss watching the series.
+Especially with the brilliance of animated aspect, direction, screenplay, performance, and writing, you cannot miss watching the series.
 It’s short and crisp.
 But the ending will certainly leave you ‘undone.’
-Going with the theme, it leaves a very big loose end but is successful in making us well familiarised with the concept.
+Going with the theme, leaves a very big loose end but is successful in making us well familiarised with the concept.
 You won’t be able to contain yourself till the second season, that’s certain, but you still can’t miss watching the first season.